lexx888/metalancer/README.md

 **Balancer** is an automated, on-chain portfolio manager and liquidity provider.
 Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin.

 ### Enter Metalancer
-Metalancer introduces battle-proven Balancer Bronze realease to the Metis ecosystem.
-Our ultimate goal is to **is to build state-of-the-art portfolio investment and DEX on top of the secure, audited and well-tested Balancer's codebase**.
+**Metalancer** introduces battle-proven Balancer Bronze realease to the Metis ecosystem.
+Our ultimate goal is to **is to build state-of-the-art portfolio investment protocol for Metis on top of the secure, audited and well-tested Balancer's codebase**.

+### Vision and Motivation

+Portfolio investment is a cornerstone of modern finance both for institutional and private investors. **Metalancer** aims to enable decentralized portfolio investments in the Metis ecosystem.
+It uses the Balancer Protocol as its core building block.
+Our ultimate goal is to create an investment and yield platform that would offer portfolios with clearly defined strategies and risk profiles.

+### Opportunity

+Balancer is a brilliant protocol that deserves wider adoption.
+We believe that Balancer’s unique proposition - portfolio management via multi-asset weighted pools - has not been used to its full extent.
+Balancer is focused on competing with traditional AMMs (e.g. UniSwap and SushiSwap), with its pools used mainly to service swap operations rather than to enable portfolio strategies.

+Our team sees an untapped opportunity in turning Metis into a go-to portfolio investment platform on  for private investors, asset managers and financial institutions interested in crypto assets.
+We believe that Metalancer can become an important step in this direction.

 ## Summary of main contributions